juanifioren/django-oidc-provider/DOC.md

 Create a user with: ``python manage.py createsuperuser``.

-And then create a Client with django shell: ``python manage.py shell``.
-Or use Django admin if you have it enabled.
+To create clients use Django admin (if you have it enabled):

 ![Client Creation](http://i64.tinypic.com/2dsfgoy.png)

+Or create a client with Django shell: ``python manage.py shell``:

 ```python
 >>> from oidc_provider.models import Client